Catalpa: GC for a Low-Variance Software Stack: Data Availability

-The \cf{entity} declaration in \bosque creates a new composite datatype and these are always immutable.
-A key implication of this fact is that once an entity value is created then fields (with pointers) will never change.
+\paragraph{\bf Immutability:} The \cf{entity} declaration in \bosque creates a new composite datatype and these are always immutable.
+A key implication of this fact is that once an entity value is created then fields (and thus pointer targets) will never change.